lijixing0425/UltraNet/README.md

 The current version is an unorganized draft, which can be used to train DBPB model.

-you can train the model by run:
+you can train the model by running:

   # python main.py

-and test model by run:
+and test model by running:

   # python predict_supersound.py